 ANITA ZYMOLKA AMRHEIN

-Anita Zymolka Amrhein was born in Potsdam near Berlin and escaped East Germany just a day before the Berlin Wall went up.
-Together with her Diplomat husband she has lived, traveled and worked extensively overseas.
-Anita and her husband have recently moved from Seattle and now make their home again in Virginia.
+I grew up in East Germany and escaped just a day before the Berlin Wall went up.
+Together with my diplomat husband I have lived, traveled and worked extensively overseas.
+My husband and I now make our home again in Virginia.

-Initiating her studies in the early 80s under Prof. Yan Yee Hong at the Nanyang Academy of Fine Arts in Singapore, she later continued under Prof. August Ohm in Hamburg, Germany.
-Several workshops in Germany and Italy, and with Linda Doll, Michelle Tremaine, Skip Lawrence and Paul Jackson in the U.S., helped her develop her own style.
+I continued my watercolor studies in '81 to '85 under Prof. Yan Yee Hong at the Nanyang Academy of Fine Arts in Singapore, later continued under Prof. August Ohm in Hamburg and Berlin, Germany.
+Several workshops in Germany and Italy, and with Linda Doll, Michelle Tremaine, Skip Lawrence and Paul Jackson in the U.S., helped me develop my own style.

-She has had solo exhibitions in Hamburg, Berlin and Potsdam in Germany; Milan, Italy; Warrenton, Virginia; and Everett, Washington.
-Her paintings have been juried into exhibitions at the Tacoma Museum of Art, the Kirsten Gallery in Seattle, Solovei Gallery in Everett, International Exhibitions of the Northwest Watercolor Society (NWWS), California Watercolor Association (CWA), Collective Visions Gallery (CVG) and the 2014 Shenzhen (China) International Watercolor Biennial.
-Her works can be found in private collections in many countries.
-Anita is a Signature Member of NWWS and CWA.
+I have had solo exhibitions in Hamburg, Berlin and Potsdam, Germany; Milan, Italy; Warrenton, Virginia; Seattle and Everett, Washington.
+My paintings have been juried into Exhibitions at the Tacoma Museum of Art, the National Watercolor Society (NWS) and International Exhibitions of the Northwest Watercolor Society (NWWS), California Watercolor Association (CWA), Collective Visions Gallery (CVG) and the Shenzhen (China) International Watercolor Biennial.
+My works can be found in private collections in many countries.
+I am a member of NWS and Signature Member of NWWS and CWA.
 I sign my paintings with my maiden name “ZYMOLKA”.